THE BERTHA CHALLENGE

 Applicants may come from and work in any country, but to ensure that this cohort of Bertha Fellows is able to be fully participatory, we require all applicants to be proficient in spoken and written English and able to deliver their final work in English.

 The Bertha Challenge recognizes that investigative journalists and activists have distinct roles.
-This program will offer the opportunity to engage with the complexity of the water emergency while strengthening relationships through shared work on the issue.
-Bertha Fellows will be expected to explore new ways of working collaboratively and outside their traditional silos while maintaining their professional integrity.
+This Challenge will offer the opportunity to engage with the complexity of our food systems while strengthening relationships through shared work.
+Bertha Fellows will be expected to explore new ways of working collaboratively and outside their traditional silos while maintaining their integrity and autonomy.

 Investigating and amplifying stories that expose injustice is increasingly achieved by work that cuts across organizations and professions.
 The scale and complexity of large investigative stories are often too intricate for one investigative journalist or activist, or even one newsroom or social justice movement, to handle alone.
-The Bertha Challenge will provide space for 16 mid-career leaders in their fields to develop professionally while creating compelling work on the subject matter.
+The Bertha Challenge provides space for a cohort of mid-career leaders in their fields to develop professionally while creating compelling work on the subject matter.
 It also aims to fuel debate and solidify networks that will last beyond the one-year project cycle.